St. George's College Aruvithura

 'St. George's College Aruvithura, Erattupetta' is a government-aided college affiliated to the Mahatma Gandhi University.
 It is located in Erattupetta, Kottayam District in Kerala, India.
-It was accredited 'A' Grade by NAAC.
-College is managed by St. George's Syro-Malabar Catholic Forane Church,Erattupetta and is named after the patron saint of the church.
+In 4th cycle of NAAC accreditation, College is graded A++.
+College is managed by St. George's Syro-Malabar Catholic Forane Church, Aruvithura and is named after the patron saint of the church.

 History

 The college started functioning on July 19, 1965, as a junior college.
 College was pioneered under the patronage of Sebastian Vayalil.
 Initially, there were five batches in the pre-degree class.
 In 1978, college was upgraded to full-fledged degree college.
 College was accredited by NAAC at the four-star level in 2000.

 Campus

-The college is situated in the foothills of the Western Ghats, near the Meenachil river, providing a picturesque and serene environment for learning.
+The college is situated in the foothills of the Western Ghats, near the Meenachil river.
 The campus covers an area of approximately 20 acres and includes academic buildings, a library, a hostel, a canteen, a playground, and a chapel.